OpenFAST/openfast/docs/source/user/aerodyn/driver.rst

     1         BldPitch(1)      - Blades pitch (deg)

 - advanced: When an advanced geometry is provided and when the number of blades is non-zero, the motion section contains options for the nacelle motion, rotor motion and individual blade pitch motion.
-  The syntax for each of these motion consist of defining a type (fixed or time-varying), a value for the fixed case, or a file for the time-varying case.
+  The syntax for each of these motion consists of defining a type (fixed or time-varying), a value for the fixed case or a file for the time-varying case.
   The input files are CSV files containing time, position, speed and acceleration.
 Examples of files are given in :numref:`ad_inputfiles_examples`.
+  If the pitch rate, yaw rate, and accelerations are not known, the user should input zeros in these columns.
   The time vector in the motion file has to be ascending, but does not need to be linear.
 Linear interpolation is used by the driver to determine inputs at a given time.
-  The rotation data in the CSV files are defined in rad and rad/s, whereas they are defined in deg and rpm in the driver input file.
+  The angular and rotational data in the CSV file are defined in rad and rad/s, whereas they are defined in deg and rpm in the driver input file.
   An example is given below for a fixed rotational speed:

 .. code::